 - Right-click on a selected file and choose the Put Back option.

-Keep in mind that each storage device attached to your Mac has its own Trash folder, including your SD, SDHC, or microSD card.
-To view the content of the Trash folder on your memory card, you need to first display hidden files.
+To view the content of the .Trashes folder on your memory card, you need to first display hidden files:

-To display hidden files on macOS Sierra or later:
+To display hidden files on macOS Ventura or newer:

 - Open Finder.